J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

       <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-jackson-2015.JPG" alt="Alt text" width="250" height="135">
 </div><br />

-I wore it everywhere over the years.
-While fat and thin...while tired and rested...with different eras of hair style...and while young and (now) *middle-aged*.
-Unless there was a blizard, this was my "winter getup" these past 20 years...
+I wore this getup everywhere over the years.
+While fat and thin...while tired and rested...in different eras of hair style...and while young and, now, *less-young*.
+Unless there was a blizard, this was my "winter getup" for the past 18 years...

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-chilling.JPG" alt="Alt text" width="550" height="265">
 </div>

 I have worn *THE JACKET* to almost every major US city and parts of Europe.
 Same jacket.
 Same me.
-Just older now.
-When I lost weight, eBay came in clutch with unsold stock, allowing me to keep my "uniform" on lock.
+Just older, now.
+When I lost weight, eBay came in clutch with unsold stock, allowing me to keep my "uniform".
 I now have three of these.
-I still wear the old one, it's worn-in so well, but the new ones are there for work or other functions and they fit better.
+I still wear the old one, it's worn-in like a comfortable suit, but the newer jackets are there for work or other functions.

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-staten-island.JPG" alt="Alt text" width="300" height="105"> <br />